Mikaela/mikaela.github.io/n/essentialsoftware.md

 - Syncthing-gtk is a GUI for syncthing providing desktop notifications without browser.
 - Spread the love of Fedora Kinoite by having Fedora Imagewriter!
+- Kate is my go-to text editor when I want a GUI (otherwise it's the rpm-ostree nvim) and if the flatpak didn't exist (and if I wouldn't likely be using nvim where flatpaks have no power), I would make it yet another rpm-ostree install...
 - pavucontrol is the volume manager and needs no introduction especially if one looks at it
 - qBittorrent just is the best way to download Linux images since the Fedora